tekumara/notes/kube-resources.md

 Requests are what the container is guaranteed.
 Limits are the maximum amount containerd/docker will allow the container to use.

-Pods are scheduled based on the sum of the requests of its contianers.
-The scheduler and kubelet ensures the sum of requests of all containers is within the node's allocatable capacity, ie: scheduling is based on request not limits.
+Pods are scheduled based on requests not limits.
+The scheduler and kubelet ensures the sum of requests of all containers is within the node's allocatable capacity.

 Memory:
-If a container exceeds the memory limit, the process using the most memoy in the container will be OOM killed by the kernel.
+If a container exceeds the memory limit, the process using the most memory in the container will be OOM killed by the kernel.
 If a container exceeds memory requested, the pod may be evicted when another pod needs that memory.

 CPU:
 A container will be throttled if it exceeds its CPU limit, but will not be killed.

 When requests < limits, a pod can opportunistically use resources if they are not being used by other containers.
 This is called "burstable".
-This allows over-subscription, but a burstable pod can negatively affect neighbouring pods when it starts to consume more resources.
+This allows over-subscription, but when a pod bursts (up to its limit) it can negatively affect neighbouring pods.

 See